 Disclaimer: The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician with any questions you may have.

 For the elderly, maintaining a properly balanced diet is key to good health during your later years.
 As a result of aging, the body’s metabolism will inevitably begin to slow down.
 Knowing what you’re eating – and whether it’s healthy or not – is more important than ever during this stage of your life.
-Besides eating healthy meals, there are ways of facilitating your body’s natural processes through supplemental vitamins and minerals in order for a senior to maintain a healthy, balanced diet.
+Besides eating healthy meals, there are ways of facilitating your body’s natural processes through supplemental vitamins and minerals to maintain a healthy, balanced diet.

 Supplements play a crucial role in aiding seniors to fight off chronic diseases that are common at an older age.
 Not only do supplemental vitamins and minerals ward off disease, but they also provide lasting benefits that can improve sleep, better regulate your immune system, and prevent bone loss among other things.